Packable hyperbolic surfaces with symmetries: Introduction

+Let us recall that one can define three types of ``circles'' in $\mathbb{H}^2$.
+First, compact circles that are centred at points of $\mathbb{H}^2$.
+Second, horocycles that are centred at ideal points on $\partial \mathbb{H}^2$.
+Equivalently, in the upper half--plane model of $\mathbb{H}^2$, horocycles are represented by circles tangent to $\partial \mathbb{H}^2$ and also by horizontal lines.
+Third, hypercycles that are centred at hyperideal points or, equivalently, represented by curves equidistant from a geodesic line.

-Here we would like to stress the fact that circles packings of the hyperbolic space $\mathbb{H}^2$ behave in a drastically different way, and that their packing density is not necessarily a well-defined quantity \cite{BR}.
-This difficulty can be alleviated by studying local densities and packing that are invariant under the action of a co-finite Fuchsian group (i.e. a subgroup $\Gamma < PSL(2,\mathbb{R})$ such that $\mathbb{H}^2 / \Gamma$ has finite hyperbolic area).
+Here we would like to stress the fact that, in general, circle packings (respectively, horocycle packings) in the hyperbolic plane $\mathbb{H}^2$ behave in a drastically different way, and that their packing density is not necessarily a well--defined quantity \cite{BR}.
+This difficulty can be alleviated by studying local densities and packings that are invariant under the action of a co--compact (respectively, co--finite) Fuchsian group as discussed above.